Sunshine, Moonlight: Recording and production

 Kubota began working on the project in 1995.
 After the release of his previous album "Bumpin' Voyage" in January 1995, Kubota returned the studio to begin recording a new album.
 Songs from "Bumpin' Voyage" were re-recorded and mastered for the "Sunshine, Moonlight" album.
 The songs that were re-recorded were "DJ Fonk / Funk It Up", "6 to 8 / My Love (6 to 8)", "Too Lite 2 Do / Too Light to Do", "Sunshine, Moonlight", "Kimi Wa Nani O Miteru / Oh Honey", "Not Yet! / Ain't Nobody", and "Tawawa Hit Parade".
 Kubota also wrote and recorded new songs for the project which include "Holding You", "Jam With Me", "Angel", "Get It Together", and "Nice & Ez".

 In addition to producing, Kubota also enlisted in the production team of Kim Burse, William Burke, Camus Mare Celli, Israel Embry, Kaz Hayashida, Ralph MacDonald, Rex Rideout, William Salter, D'Wayne Wiggins, and Bill Withers.
-All the song were written or co-written by Kubota except the song "Just the Two of Us".
+All of the songs were written or co-written by Kubota except the song "Just the Two of Us".

 Release and promotion

-On September 5, 1995, Kubota released his eighth album "Sunshine, Moonlight", which is his first English album.
-The album was also Kubota's first international release outside Japan.
-The album peaked number one on the Oricon Albums chart and sold over a half of million units.